mntsx/torch_xa/README.md

 ## Compatibility

 The proper functioning of extended autograd with each different PyTorch operator requires the implementation of its corresponding extended backward function.
 For this reason, extended autograd is only compatible with a subset of PyTorch operators.
-The following list enumerates all the backward functions of PyTorch operators that are compatible with those supported by torch_xa.
+The following list enumerates all the PyTorch backward functions supported by torch_xa.

 ### Activation